April 23, 2025

 New Bike Day: How To Dial In Your Fit

 New bike day is just as exciting for us here at MyVeloFit as for anyone else.
 I thought as a way to celebrate my new bike day I’d bring you along the journey of dialing in my position on my Trek Checkpoint SL 5.
 I can already hear some of you asking “surely if you run a bike fit company you already know your setup?”
 Well, kind of.
 If I had wanted to just replicate my position from my previous bike, we’ve written up a great method for doing so.
 But I wanted to take this opportunity to start from scratch.
-Getting from buying a new bike to being comfortable on the first ride has never been easier.
 I’ve opted to test out a slightly more upright position that I have in the past (more on this in future posts).
-So […]
+So I threw my previous fit measurements out the window (not literally of course) and started fresh […]

 August 20, 2022